-While camcorders have become far less possible since the integration of better cameras and video capability into smartphones, this just means their target audience might have narrowed to a certain degree – they are far from obsolete.
+While camcorders have become far less possible since integrating better cameras and video capability into smartphones, their target audience might have narrowed to a certain degree – they are far from obsolete.

 For the average consumer, the video capabilities of their smartphone beat out the size and convenience formerly afforded by camcorders.

-For anyone planning to use their footage in a project instead of as a mere keepsake or Instagram post, camcorders still offer more power and versatility in a compact package.
+Camcorders still offer more power and versatility in a compact package for anyone planning to use their footage in a project instead of as a mere keepsake or Instagram post.

 A short note on Camcorders vs Action Cameras

-While both action cameras and camcorders are meant for point-and-shoot video there are some major differences.
+While action cameras and camcorders are meant for point-and-shoot video, there are some major differences.

-GoPro footage is generally comparable to cell phone video, both are meant to run and gun and produce the best results that can be delivered from a pocket-sized device.
+GoPro footage is generally comparable to cell phone video.
+Both are meant to run and gun and produce the best results from a pocket-sized device.

 GoPros are smaller and more durable, especially once you put them in a weatherproof case.